zlelik/ml-media-archive/README.md

 # Machine Learning Media Archive

 # Introduction
-This program is designed to create a searchable archive of the media (photo and video), including object detection with machine learning algorithms.
-It uses TensorFlow Machine Learning library from google and 2 free models YOLOv8 and EfficiendDet.
-More models might be added in future.
-The program calculates the SHA-256 checksum for each file, which is a best practice in the OAIS framework.
+This program is designed to create a searchable archive of media (photos and videos), incorporating object detection using machine learning algorithms.
+It utilizes TensorFlow, a machine learning library from Google, along with two free models: YOLOv8 and EfficientDet.
+Additional models may be added in the future.

+The program computes the SHA-256 checksum for each file, adhering to best practices in the OAIS framework.

-Program uses several other free libraries for EXIF data extraction, UI, metadata extraction from videos, Tesseract for OCR, etc.
+It also leverages several other free libraries for tasks such as EXIF data extraction, UI development, metadata extraction from videos, and Tesseract for OCR.

+The program is fully local, requiring no server.

 # Build
 Build from command line: `mvn clean package`

 # Run
-After build `index.html` will be created in the `target` folder.
-All required files are located in that folder.
-Open `index.html` in the browser and start index media archive.
+After the build, the `index.html` file will be created in the `target` folder, along with all required files.
+Open `index.html` in your browser to start the media archive indexing module.

-Alternatively: this program is available online on my [Blog](https://zlelik.blogspot.com/2025/03/ml-media-archive.html) or on [Glitch](https://ml-media-archive.glitch.me).
+Alternatively, this program is available online on my [Blog](https://zlelik.blogspot.com/2025/03/ml-media-archive.html) or on [Glitch](https://ml-media-archive.glitch.me).

-NOTE: Recommended browser is FireFox.
-Program works in Chrome, but Chrome is very aggressive and suspends JavaScript if its window is not active or if computer went to energy saving mode.
+NOTE: The recommended browser is Firefox.
+While the program works in Chrome, Chrome tends to be more aggressive and may suspend JavaScript if its window is inactive or if the computer enters energy-saving mode.
+Though, Chrome supports more odd formats.

+# Development and Testing
+- Modify or run `src\main\webapp\index.html` along with the related JavaScript/CSS for the indexing module.
+- Modify or run `src\main\webapp\archive-search.html` along with the related JavaScript/CSS for the search module.

+The two files mentioned above are fully functional and already contain some test data.
+The build process will minify and merge all required files.

 # TODO
-- Add more models (Light version of BLIP for image captioning).
+- Add more models (e.g., a lightweight version of BLIP for image captioning).
-- Make exception handling better and avoid program crashing on weird file formats.
+- Improve exception handling to prevent the program from crashing due to odd file formats.
-- Add filtering by maps and displaying photos on the map.
+- Add filtering by maps and display photos on the map.
-- Add configurable preview size to save the space for large archives.
+- Implement a configurable preview size to save space for large archives.
+- Enhance the build process with a more modern Maven minify plugin.
+- Implement integration tests using Selenide/JUnit.

-Please report any suggestions/bugs/comments on Github.
+Please report any suggestions, bugs, or comments on GitHub.